daler/pybedtools/docs/source/main.rst

     easy_install pybedtools

 You may need to be root in order to install.
-If you do not have root privleges (for example, installing in your user directory on a cluster), then use the `--prefix` argument to `easy_install` to specify a location where you have write permission::
+If you do not have root privileges (e.g., if you are installing in your user directory on a cluster), then use the `--prefix` argument to `easy_install` to specify a location where you have write permission::